TEAM 2 TRAFFIC: Tuesday Morning Commute

 5:10a: Accident in East Baton Rouge on Evangeline St at N Foster Dr; CLEARED

-5:40a: Accident in Slaughter on Pride Port Hudson Rd. at Machost Road
+5:40a: Accident in Slaughter on Pride Port Hudson Rd. at Machost Road; CLEARED

-6a: Disabled vehicle in Mid City on Government St at Bienville Street
+6a: Disabled vehicle in Mid City on Government St at Bienville Street; CLEARED

+6:20a: Accident in East Baton Rouge on Harding Blvd WB at Veterans Memorial Blvd; CLEARED

+6:45a: Accident in East Baton Rouge on Tiger Bend Rd at Jefferson Hwy; CLEARED

 More News